Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Assessment of SOTA LLMs on the AutoEval Benchmark

-LRMs are LLMs that also perform some reasoning steps (e.g., search) as a part of their generation process.
-We evaluated OpenAI's o1, which is the latest LRM available.
-Due to o1 being 6x more expensive, we regenerated a small dataset with 5 points per category ($|\mathcal{D}|=200$) and averaged the results across 3 runs with zero-shot prompts.
-Our results are shown in Fig.\,\ref{fig:o1_results} and it can be seen that even SOTA LRMs cannot maintain truth effectively in \FTTI{1}.
+Large Reasoning Models (LRMs) are LLMs that also perform some reasoning steps (e.g., search) as a part of their generation process.
+We assessed two SOTA LRMs -- OpenAI's o1 \citep{openaio1} and DeepSeek's R1 \citep{deepseekr1} -- on \S A1 and \S A2 using \APPROACH{}.
+Due to cost limitations, we regenerated a small dataset with 10 examples for each operator number for approximately 400 total examples.
+Our results (Fig.\,\ref{fig:o1_results}) show that even SOTA LRMs cannot maintain truth effectively in \FTTI{1}.